 We also offer luxury Trans-Siberian Railway holidays on board the Tsar's Gold and Imperial trains.
 Read about our luxury Trans-Siberian Railway tours.

 We have been arranging Trans-Siberian Railway holidays since 1980 so we can offer expertise in planning specialist group and tailor-made individual arrangements.

 For travellers who recognise it’s the journey and not the arrival that matters, a trip on the Trans-Siberian Railway cannot be beaten.
 Those wanting to experience Russia beyond Moscow and St Petersburg will find many historic cities, authentic working towns and picturesque landscapes along the route, providing an in-depth glimpse into this vast region.

 Our staff have travelled on the Trans-Siberian Railway many times over the past 34 years and will be happy to share their experiences and recommendations with you.

-We recommend the following stops to complete your Trans-Siberian railway holiday:
+We recommend including the following stops to complete your Trans-Siberian Railway holiday: